 It wasn’t a lot of money.
 But I wasn’t used to spending money on myself, so it was tough to part with.
 But it was so worth it!
 In three weeks, I had more than recouped the cost of the course – I had two new clients!
 And it only got better from there.

 After about nine months, I was “this close” to replacing the income from my part time job.
 That’s when I knew I was onto something.
 I realized you really can make a living working from home as a freelance writer!

 Get Started Writing

 The best part about starting a freelance writing career is that you don’t have to invest a lot of money in the beginning.
 If you already have a laptop (here’s the one I’m using), that’s most of the start-up expense right there.

 Purchasing a course is a great way to get started.
 In the beginning, I wanted to save money and researched it all myself.
 I did eventually invest in a course, and it was the best decision I ever made.
 Yeah, it was a little pricey but I made that money back after the first two weeks, and that turned into a long-term gig that I’m still cashing in on.

-If you want to learn from the best, I highly recommend Holly Johnson’s Earn More Writing course.
-I first met Holly at a blogger’s conference in 2018 and was impressed with her presentation and the outlook she had in her business.
-And if I had bought that course in the first place, I would have gotten started a lot faster and my income potential would have been that much greater in the beginning.
+If you want to learn from the best, I highly recommend Freelance Writer Academy.
+A course can teach you so much!
+And here’s the thing… if I had bought that course in the first place, I would have gotten started a lot faster and my income potential would have been that much greater in the beginning.